 When the weather gets cold, we pull on sweaters or button our coats.
 The extra insulation holds our bodies’ heat inside the protective coverings.
 The same principle works for garden plants.
 Like a coat for the garden, a floating row cover will keep the cold night air and chilling winds away from tender leaves, trapping… Read more »

 Tomato plants benefit from support, whether you use tomato cages, stakes, or a myriad of other creative solutions.
 Learn how to support tomatoes and get inspiration from our slideshow of solutions.
-Stake or support tomatoes off the ground to: Avoid diseases Make it easier to harvest Keep fruit clean Make it easier to spray and monitor problems… Read more »
+Stake or support tomatoes off the ground to: Avoid diseases Make it easier to harvest Keep fruit clean Make it easier to spray and… Read more »

 Each Bonnie tomato label urges you to plant tomatoes deep, so that a full 2/3 of the plant is underground.
 That means that if you buy a 10-inch tall plant, all but the top three inches is buried.
 Why?
 Because the plant will have a better, stronger root system.
 Better roots mean better tomatoes.
 We… Read more »

 It’s often a good idea to stake pepper plants.
 Although many peppers are strong plants that do a good job at holding themselves upright, sometimes they need a little help — especially toward the end of the season.
 If you live in an area in which the growing season is long, peppers tend to grow taller (sometimes three or more feet) than they would otherwise.

 Cucumbers do best if they can climb instead of spread over the ground.
 The tendrils of the vines will grab fences, string, wire trellis, or tall cages so that the vines climb the structures.
 This makes for better air circulation (important to prevent diseases), keeps the fruit clean, and makes the tasty cukes easier for… Read more »